Rpc

 GENCODE_PATH ${CMAKE_CURRENT_BINARY_DIR})

-Generate RPC service C++ code for ‘rpc.proto’ file.
-Need to rely on ‘example_pb_gencode’:
+```# Generate RPC service C++ code for the 'rpc.proto' file.
+Needs to depend on 'example_pb_gencode'

 add_protobuf_aimrt_rpc_gencode_target_for_proto_files(